consag/fitnessefixtures/README.md

 keytool -genkey -keyalg RSA -alias selfsigned -keystore myfitnesse.jks -storepass <somethingYouNeedToKeepSecret> -validity 365.
 Use a command that fits your needs and/or use a certificate from your favourite CA and place it in the jks.

+Use OpenJDK to avoid Oracle license fees and to avoid JCE Export restrictions which lead to errors as we are using bouncycastle.
+If you cannot use OpenJDK, download the Unlimited Strength jars from Oracle (Google for java jce policy).
+The 1.8 files and how-to install are here: https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html